c0mpiler/route-rtt-viz/docs/TECHNICAL-ARCHITECTURE.md

-# IBM Cloud Latency Pathfinder - Technical Architecture
+# Route Radar - Technical Architecture

-This document provides a comprehensive overview of the IBM Cloud Latency Pathfinder application's technical architecture, data flow, algorithms, implementation details, and maintenance procedures.
+This document provides a comprehensive overview of the Route Radar application's technical architecture, data flow, algorithms, implementation details, and maintenance procedures.

 ## Table of Contents